SYGalvinChan/OStrich/docs/bare_bones_kernel_with_console.md

 ## Overview
 This release provides the implementation of a minimal Operating System targeting Raspberry Pi 4B with 4GB RAM.
-The kernel has no capabilities, it simply reads input from the console and writes it back.
+The kernel has no capabilities, it simply writes a hello world message.
 A basic console is implemented using mini UART to allow the Operating System to communicate with the dev machine for debugging and testing.

 ## Entry Point